 Continue reading “Tenant Fee Freedom Competition: Win £300!”

 Almost three years since being first announced, the Tenant Fees Act will finally come into force in England on 1st June.
 A similar law will commence in Wales in September.

 This is something OpenRent has been campaigning for since founding in 2012.
 So we’re in the mood to celebrate!

 Continue reading “🎉Celebrating the End of Tenant Fees in England & Wales🎉”

 From 1st June, landlords will only be able to take five weeks’ rent as a tenancy deposit.
 This increases to six weeks for properties whose rent exceeds £50,000 per year.

-Continue reading “Maximum Tenancy Deposit: the New Rules and How to Calculate 5 Weeks’ Rent”
+Continue reading “Maximum Tenancy Deposit: How to Calculate Five Weeks’ Rent under the New Rules”

 On Wednesday, OpenRent Co-Founder Adam Hyslop argued that there is no point banning ‘No DSS’ adverts without first tackling the reasons that cause some landlords to be unable to let to tenants claiming benefits.

 Continue reading “OpenRent Co-Founder Adam Argues for Sensible ‘DSS’ Reform”